Don't read further unless you have chosen the character!

 Kay: arrogant and power-hungry, yet with important influence in the court and possible ally for you.

 The world is a place of physical law.
 There are no gods, no witches, no ghosts.
 Anybody who says otherwise is either a fool or charlatan with their own agenda.
 You also speak about the supernatural but only to secure your position and to control the others.
-Mayhem and disorder posses a threat.
+Mayhem and disorder possess a threat.
 You will prevent it.
 And you will secure your position.

 - Talk to Roisin.
 Court her.
 Offer her a marriage and a great position for life.
 Marry her.
 You could even ask Patrick to celebrate the wedding.